SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/01-lab-student.md

 ## `Student` Getters
 All getters for the `Student` fields are straight forward; they return the field.
-Use [Source Code Generation](../../gp1/gp1-source-gen#generate-getters-and-setters) to help you create the getters.
+Use [Source Code Generation](https://pages.github.ncsu.edu/engr-csc216/guided-projects/gp1/gp1-source-gen#generate-getters-and-setters) to help you create the getters.

 ## `Student` Setters
-The setters are more complex because they check to make sure that the `Student` fields are not invalid as defined in [[UC1]](01-lab-requirements#uc1).
+The setters are more complex because they check to make sure that the `Student` fields are not invalid as defined in the [[Student Records Data Format]](01-lab-requirements#student-records) and in [[Use Case 3: Load Student Directory]](01-lab-requirements#uc3) and [[Use Case 5: Add Student to Student Directory]](01-lab-requirements#uc5).
 If a value is invalid an `IllegalArgumentException` is thrown.
+Note taht you are not yet fully implementing Use Case 3 and 5.
+You're creating functionality that will make the full implementation of these use cases easier in other parts of the program.

+The Alternative Flows of [[Use Case 5: Add Student to Student Directory]](01-lab-requirements#uc5) describe the string messages that should be used when constructing the `IllegalArgumentException` if there's an error.

   * `setFirstName(String firstName)`: throws an `IllegalArgumentException` if the parameter is null or an empty string.
   * `setLastName(String lastName)`: throws an `IllegalArgumentException` if the parameter is null or an empty string.